Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 * If your deployment uses reporting, you must be a member of an administrative security group or have equivalent permissions individually set for configuring reporting services.

-  For more information about permissions, see [Permission reference for Team Foundation Server](/azure/devops/security/permissions).
+  For more information about permissions, see [Permission reference for Azure DevOps Server](/azure/devops/security/permissions).

 <a name="assumptions"></a>
 ## Assumptions